Welton-LR/FullStack-Open/part0/0.4/README.md

-## Part 0
+## Part 0 First Diagram

-The part number 0 of this challenge is make a new diagram that show the events on page https://studies.cs.helsinki.fi/exampleapp/notes.
+The part number 0.4 of this challenge is make a new diagram that show the events on page https://studies.cs.helsinki.fi/exampleapp/notes.
 In this case, a user need to write a new info line and to click on submit button.